xkrivka00/IVS-project_2/README.md

 # Calculator with GUI
-Second project for the IVS course
+Second project for the IVS course - Nullpointers

 ### Description